There are six things that the Lord hates, seven that are an abomination to him…

 Before you hit me in the head with a hundred verses on love, here’s how Biblical hatred works.

 First, recognize that there is evil and God himself hates it.
 Deuteronomy 16:22 says as much.

 “And never set up sacred pillars for worship, for the LORD your God hates them.”
 (NLT)

 That’s just the way it is in this fallen world.
 There’s 2 sides to all of our coins.
 If there’s good, there’s evil.
-Where there is light, there is darkness.
-If there is love, there’s hate.
+There is light, and there is darkness.
+If there is love, then there is hate.

 The choice you and I have to make then is, will you love all that is right and detest what’s wrong?
 Or will you love sin and hate what is righteous?

 These are Things that God Hates